 git on the CLI, what’s next?

 Next, we will check to see if Large Media is installed.
-Do to this, run the following command (in the base directory of the
+To do this, run the following command (in the base directory of the

-Then you what see in your command line should look similar to this:
+You should see output in your command line which looks similar to the following:

 $ netlify lm:info ✔ Checking Git version [2.20.1] ✔ Checking Git LFS version [2.7.0] ✔ Checking Git LFS filters ✔ Checking Netlify's Git Credentials version [0.1.8]

-If you don’t see results similar to those above (your versions could be newer for example - which is expected), then there is something missing.
+If you don’t see results similar to those above (the versions may differ), then there is something missing.